 - And other administrative assignments in support of Center activities

 Successful applicants should have strong research and/or administrative skills, be detail-oriented, be able to work independently and collectively as part of group, and be currently enrolled in an undergraduate/graduate degree program, a recent graduate (within the last year), and/or have been accepted to enter an advanced degree program.
-He/she should have strong writing skills, good analytical and research skills, basic computer skills, and a strong interest in China-related issues.
+Successful candidates should have strong writing skills, good analytical and research skills, basic computer skills, and a strong interest in China Studies and U.S.-China relations.

-All materials should be submitted together by the due date to Sandy Pho at firstname.lastname@example.org.
-For more information about the Kissinger Institute and the Woodrow Wilson Center, visit our website.
+All materials should be submitted together by the due date to Ms. Rui Zhong at firstname.lastname@example.org.